tompston/SP500_correlation/README.md

 - Average value of annual stock increase (mean) = 14%

-- Calculations use 1983 years in total for calculations
+- 1983 years are used in total for calculations

 ## annual_stock_increase